 This type of fund management software can be easily rolled out, can usually be accessed from anywhere, and can provide robust functionality such as tracking the sources of your capital and your progress towards your target fund size.
 Then, as your proficiency with the system grows, you can add more complex functionality such as automatically generating and numbering PPMs, or integrating a portal through which you can securely distribute documents and track individuals’ logins and download history.

 Setting up new software for portfolio management can be more complex than for fundraising, but there are still simple ways to get started in portfolio management.
 Using a portfolio management system allows you to easily track deals in your universe (or tracking funds if you’re a fund of funds).
 The software will allow you to narrow down to the deals that match your firm’s strategy, investment model, or to the deals that have performed well in the past.
 This lets you see your pipeline clearly and determine how much capital you need to allocate to each deal or fund.
 Later on, you can extend your portfolio management functionality to include things like metric tracking and custom reporting that can create most of your quarterly reports with the click of a button.

 As a general rule, we recommend that if you don’t know exactly what you need, start small and build out functionality as you go along.
 This usually leads to better adoption among your team members and a better understanding of your system.
 It can also be a cost-effective way to get started while you learn what your software is capable of, and what you need out of it.

 In the process of determining if your firm needs a technology solution?
-Our new 2019 buyers guide can help anyone in Private Equity narrow down what partner you need to be sure your firm is on the right track for growth.
+Our buyers guide can help anyone in the Private Capital Markets sector narrow down what partner you need to be sure your firm is on the right track for growth.
 Read our Buyers Guide to Private Equity Technology for better understanding of what questions you should be asking before you decide.